 Health Reimbursement Arrangement

 The Health Reimbursement Agreement (HRA) is a benefit that goes along with MHSI’s medical insurance plan.
-Anthem Blue Cross Blue Shield assigns each family member a fixed deductible, according to MHSI’s plan.
-Once the employee or the employee’s covered spouse or dependant has incurred their portion of the deductible (set annually by MHSI, usually during Open Enrollment), all deductibles that he or she incurs for the rest of the HRA plan year are reimbursed by Milwaukee Health Services, Inc., up to the maximum individual deductible, using a third party administrator, Process Works.
-Claim forms are available at www.myprocessworks.com.
+The health plan carrier assigns each family member a fixed deductible, according to MHSI’s plan.
+Once the employee or the employee’s covered spouse or dependent has incurred their portion of the deductible (set annually by MHSI, usually during Open Enrollment), all deductibles that he or she incurs for the rest of the HRA plan year are reimbursed by Milwaukee Health Services, Inc., up to the maximum individual deductible, using a third-party administrator.

 Supplemental Dental Coverage

-MHSI’s dental coverage is voluntary and provided through Fortis Benefits.
+MHSI’s dental coverage is a voluntary benefit.
 Employee pays 100% of the plan premium.
-Eligibility begins the first of the month following ninety (90) days of employment.
+Eligibility begins the first of the month following sixty (60) days of employment.

 If the employee does not select dental coverage by the eligibility date, he or she will have to wait until the next annual open enrollment period to join the plan unless he or she has a change in employment or family status that would qualify him or her to enroll earlier.
 Please contact Human Resources for a complete list of qualifying events that may apply.
 The benefit elections that are selected will remain in effect for the rest of the plan year until the next annual open enrollment, unless you experience a qualifying event as allowable by law.
 Please contact Human Resources for a complete list of qualifying events that may apply.